About the LL.M. ProgramOur Students

 Members of the LL.M. class hold degrees, both undergraduate and graduate, in areas such as business, management, international relations, and international law from some of the world's most distinguished universities.
 Moreover, the vast majority of Fordham Law's LL.M. candidates enter our programs with significant professional experience which may include:

-Fordham Law offers five outstanding LL.M. degrees.
-Four of these degrees provide students the opportunity to undertake in-depth study in some of the most relevant and rapidly changing fields of law.
+Fordham Law offers seven outstanding LL.M. degrees.
+Six of these degrees provide students the opportunity to undertake in-depth study in some of the most relevant and rapidly changing fields of law.
 These include:

 Additionally, our LL.M. degree in U.S. and Comparative Law allows our international candidates the opportunity for a broad-based and intensive training in the U.S. legal system and U.S. law.